Lana Trotovšek: Career

 Her performances have been broadcast on BBC Radio 3, Arte TV (France), and RTV Slovenia.
 She has recorded for Signum, Champs Hill, Meridian Records, SOMM recordings, ZKP rtv Slovenia and Hedone records.

-Lana has been featured artist at renowned international festivals including Rheingau Musik Festival, Aix-en-Provence Festival, Festival International de Santander, Emilia Romagna Festival, Ljubljana Festival, Dubrovnik Festival, Kissinger Sommer, St Magnus Festival and Aldeburgh Festival.
+Trotovsek has been featured artist at renowned international festivals including Rheingau Musik Festival, Aix-en-Provence Festival, Festival International de Santander, Emilia Romagna Festival, Ljubljana Festival, Dubrovnik Festival, Kissinger Sommer, St Magnus Festival, and Aldeburgh Festival.

 She was the violinist of the Greenwich Trio, whose cellist was Stjepan Hauser (now member of the 2Cellos), while the pianist was Yoko Misumi.

-From 2011 to 2013, Lana was the leading violinist of the Badke Quartet, the winners of Melbourne International Chamber Music Competition.
+From 2011 to 2013, Trotovsek was the leading violinist of the Badke Quartet, the winners of Melbourne International Chamber Music Competition.

 Awards

-Lana is the recipient of numerous awards and prizes, both in her native country and the United Kingdom.
+Trotovsek is the recipient of numerous awards and prizes, both in her native country and the United Kingdom.

 In 2009, she won the First Prize from the Trinity College of Music in a competition of 50 soloists, as well as the First Prize from the Beethoven Piano Society of Europe, together with a pianist Gayane Gasparyan.

 She was awarded the New York Friends of TCM Prize and the Solo String Bach Competition.
 In 2008, she won the First Prize of "Dino Ciani" International Music Competition for Soloists in Italy.
 In her native Slovenia, she was awarded the highest award for arts of all universities in the country, the Prešeren Award.